MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/teams-troubleshoot.md

 and

 ### Error: Sorry!
-Your Dynamics 365 for Customer Engagement org is not the latest version and is not supported for this feature.
-Please select a different org or contact your Dynamics 365 for Customer Engagement admin to do an update.
+Your Dynamics 365 for Customer Engagement apps org is not the latest version and is not supported for this feature.
+Please select a different org or contact your Dynamics 365 for Customer Engagement apps admin to do an update.

 > [!div class="mx-imgBorder"]
 > ![Org is not up to date](media/teams-error-org-not-latest.png "Org is not up to date")

-The Dynamics 365 for Customer Engagement (online) organization you are trying to connect does not support Microsoft Teams integration.
+The Dynamics 365 for Customer Engagement apps org that you are trying to connect does not support Microsoft Teams integration.
 You can wait for the org to be updated or pick a different org that has been updated to support Teams integration.

-## Error messages in Dynamics 365 for Customer Engagement (online)
+## Error messages in Dynamics 365 for Customer Engagement apps

 ### Error: You cannot enable Microsoft Teams integration since the org is integrated with SharePoint on-premises.
 You are currently configured to use SharePoint on-premises for document management.
-You need to set up document management in Dynamics 365 for Customer Engagement (online) to use SharePoint Online.
-See [Set up Dynamics 365 for Customer Engagement (online) to use SharePoint Online](https://docs.microsoft.com/dynamics365/customer-engagement/admin/set-up-dynamics-365-online-to-use-sharepoint-online).
+You need to set up document management in Dynamics 365 for Customer Engagement apps to use SharePoint Online.
+See [Set up Dynamics 365 for Customer Engagement apps to use SharePoint Online](https://docs.microsoft.com/dynamics365/customer-engagement/admin/set-up-dynamics-365-online-to-use-sharepoint-online).

 ### Error: You don't have permissions to view files in this location.
 Contact your Microsoft Teams owner or SharePoint administrator for access.